Teamkiller324/Activate-Codes/README.md

 # Activate-Codes
-Simple plugin that offers natives and if the code is correct, it'll return a value.
+Simple plugin i made when i were bored that offers natives and if the code is correct, it'll return a value.

-Inspired by this AlliedModders Post: https://forums.alliedmods.net/showthread.php?t=335580

 Natives: